David Blaine: Philanthropy and charity work

 Blaine also donated two $1 million Tesla coils to Liberty Science Center after performing a massive electricity stunt.

-During the COVID-19 pandemic in 2020, Blaine continued his hospital magic shows remotely via FaceTime and Zoom, with a particular focus on providing light relief and distraction for the frontline doctors, nurses and other health workers.
-In his own words, "the greatest satisfaction as a magician is bringing joy to people who can really use it.
-I'm so happy to do anything to show that I appreciate what they are all doing and going through."

 Personal life

-Blaine and his former partner, Alizée Guinochet, have a daughter born on January 27, 2011.
+Blaine and his former girlfriend, French model Alizée Guinochet, have a daughter born on January 27, 2011.
+He dated Fiona Apple.
+He also had relationships with Madonna, Bijou Phillips, Josie Maran, Daryl Hannah and Lonneke Engel.

-Sexual assault allegations
+He was a member of an informal group of male celebrities – most associated with Leonardo DiCaprio – dubbed the "Pussy Posse".

+Official investigations into reports of sexual misconduct

+October 2017 report and investigation

-In October 2017, following a report published in The Daily Beast in the wake of the Me Too movement, British news outlets reported that London's Metropolitan Police had asked Blaine to travel to the UK for interview under caution regarding allegations by former model Natasha Prince that Blaine had raped her at a house in Chelsea, West London, in 2004.
+An October 2017 report published in The Daily Beast in the wake of the Me Too movement resulted in renewed scrutiny of alleged misconduct.
+Subsequently, British news outlets reported that London's Metropolitan Police had asked Blaine to travel to the UK for interview under caution regarding allegations by former model Natasha Prince that Blaine had raped her at a house in Chelsea, West London in 2004.
 Speaking through his lawyer, Blaine "vehemently denies" the allegations and confirmed that he would "fully co-operate" with a police inquiry.
 Detectives later declined to take further action after investigating her claim.

+April 2019 investigation

-In April 2019, Blaine was investigated by the New York City Police Department over allegations that he sexually assaulted at least two women, although no charges were made, and he was not charged with a crime.
+In April 2019, Blaine was investigated by the New York City Police Department over allegations that he sexually assaulted at least two women.
+No charges were made.